-I start the analysis of the agent's pseudo-true models by considering the case where she can only entertain one-dimensional models.
-In this case, a complete characterization of the agent's forecasts is possible.
-The insights from the single-state case generalize to the $d$-state case, as I discuss later in this section.
+I start the analysis of pseudo-true models by considering the case where the agent can only entertain one-state models.
+In this case, a complete characterization of the agent's pseudo-true models is possible.
+The insights from the single-state case generalize to the $d$-state case, as discussed later in this section.

 The agent's pseudo-true one-state forecasts turn out to depend on the true process only through the unconditional variance and the autocorrelation structure of the vector of observables.
 The autocorrelations are measured by a novel set of objects, which I refer to as autocorrelation matrices.
 I define the lag-$l$ \emph{autocorrelation matrix} of the observable under the true process as follows:\footnote{Here and throughout the paper, I follow the usual convention that, for a symmetric positive definite matrix $X$, the square-root matrix $X^{\frac{1}{2}}$ is the unique symmetric positive definite matrix that satisfies $X^{\frac{1}{2}}X^{\frac{1}{2}}=X$.}

-The notion of autocorrelation matrices is a natural generalization of the notion of autocorrelation functions.
-When the observable $y_t$ is a scalar, $C_l$ reduces to the usual autocorrelation function at lag $l$.
-When the observable is an $n$-dimensional vector, on the other hand, $C_l$ is an $n\times n$ real symmetric matrix with eigenvalues inside the unit circle.\footnote{See Lemma \ref{lem:spectral_radius_of_autocorrelation} of the appendix for a proof.}

-Autocorrelation matrices capture the extent of serial correlation in the vector of observables.
-Let $\rho(C_1)$ denote the spectral radius of matrix $C_1$.\footnote{The spectral radius $\rho(X)$ of matrix $X$ denotes the maximum among the magnitudes of eigenvalues of $X$.} When $\rho(C_l$) is close to zero for all $l$, the process is close to being i.i.d., whereas when $\rho(C_l)$ is close to one, then the process is close to being unit root.
+The concept of autocorrelation matrices naturally extends the idea of autocorrelation functions.
+If the observable $y_t$ is a scalar, $C_l$ simplifies to the standard autocorrelation function at lag~$l$.
+However, when the observable is an $n$-dimensional vector, $C_l$ is an $n\times n$ real symmetric matrix with eigenvalues inside the unit circle.\footnote{See Lemma \ref{lem:spectral_radius_of_autocorrelation} in the Online Appendix for a proof.} Autocorrelation matrices capture the extent of serial correlation in the vector of observables.
+When the spectral radius of $C_l$ is close to zero for all $l$, the process is close to being i.i.d., whereas when the spectral radius of $C_l$ is close to one, then the process is close to being unit root.\footnote{The spectral radius $\rho(X)$ of matrix $X$ denotes the maximum among the magnitudes of eigenvalues of $X$.}

-With the definition of autocorrelation matrices at hand, I can state the general characterization result for the $d=1$ case: \begin{theorem} Under any pseudo-true one-state model, the agent's $s$-period ahead forecast is given by
+With the definition of autocorrelation matrices at hand, I can state the general characterization result for the $d=1$ case: \begin{theorem} Under any pseudo-true one-state model $\theta$, the agent's $s$-period-ahead forecast is given by

 where $a$ and $\eta$ are scalars in the $[-1,1]$ and $[0,1]$ intervals, respectively, that maximize $\lambda_{\text{max}}(\Omega(\tilde{a},\tilde{\eta}))$, the largest eigenvalue of the $n\times n$ real symmetric matrix